Transfer operators and topological field theory: Transfer operator

-Therefore, under the assumptions made above and in the long-time limit Eq.(\ref{ZTRace}) is the number of fixed points of $M_t$.
+Therefore, for this class of models and in the long-time limit, Eq.(\ref{ZTRace}) is the number of fixed points of $M_t$.
 These fixed points include the fixed points of the flow, $F$, as well as periodic solutions/orbits that must contribute when the duration of time is a multiple of their periods.
 In other words, the number of the fixed points of $M_t$ can be interpreted as the number of periodic solutions with the fixed points of the flow vector field being the trivial (constant in time) realization of this concept.

-Even in those situations when Eq.(\ref{ZTRace}) does not represent the number of periodic solutions, it still must be interpreted as the physical partition function of the SDE.
-As it will be discussed in Secs.\ref{GTO} and \ref{OperatorRep}, Eq.(\ref{ZTRace}) is the trace of the most fundamental object of the theory - the stochastically generalized TO and/or the finite-time ChT Fokker-Planck evolution operator.
+Even in those situations when Eq.(\ref{ZTRace}) does not represent the number of periodic solutions, it still must be interpreted as the physical or dynamic partition function of the SDE.
+As it will be discussed in Secs.\ref{GTO} and \ref{OperatorRep}, Eq.(\ref{ZTRace}) is the trace of the most fundamental object of the theory - the stochastically generalized TO and/or the finite-time Fokker-Planck evolution operator.
 This identification justifies the introduction of the standard notation for the partition function:

 We would also like to point out that fixed points of $M_{t}$ that come from periodic solutions are not isolated, \emph{i.e.}, every point of the closed trajectory is a fixed point of $M_{t}$ when the time duration is a multiple of the period.
 Furthermore, the fixed points of the flow vector field (which are also the fixed points of $M_{t}$) may also be non-isolated on their own and form submanifolds of $X$ (\emph{e.g.}, the Bott-Morse case).
 How to count non-isolated fixed points is not very clear within the methodology in this section.
-In particular, on a non-isolated fixed point, the matrix $\hat{\mathbf M}_{t}(x)$ has at least one eigenvalue which is exactly unity so that the determinant in the denominator in Eq.(\ref{ZTRace}) is zero and the sign in Eq.(\ref{LefschetzHoft}) is not well defined.
+In particular, on a non-isolated fixed point, the matrix $TM_{t}(x)$ has at least one eigenvalue which is exactly unity so that the determinant in the denominator in Eq.(\ref{ZTRace}) is zero and the sign in Eq.(\ref{LefschetzHoft}) is not well defined.